-The Premier League title race is really hotting up, with Liverpool still the current favourites to claim their second of the coveted accolade.
+The Premier League title race is coming to a close, with Liverpool still the only favourite.
+Arne Slot's Reds look ready to claim their second of the coveted accolade.

-Now, with over half the season completed, it is really looking like Liverpool's title to lose.
+Now, with only a few games left to go, it is really looking like Liverpool's title to lose.

 Top 10 best Premier League winner odds